 Fletcher is a somewhat small town located in the state of North Carolina.
 With a population of 7,582 people and three constituent neighborhoods, Fletcher is the 112th largest community in North Carolina.

-Fletcher is a decidedly white-collar town, with fully 87.47% of the workforce employed in white-collar jobs, well above the national average.
+Fletcher is a decidedly white-collar town, with fully 85.13% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Fletcher is a town of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Fletcher who work in sales jobs (15.33%), office and administrative support (14.64%), and management occupations (12.13%).
+There are especially a lot of people living in Fletcher who work in office and administrative support (17.70%), sales jobs (14.50%), and management occupations (10.80%).

 The people who call Fletcher home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Fletcher residents report their race to be White, followed by Asian.
-Important ancestries of people in Fletcher include English, German, Scottish, and Italian.
+The greatest number of Fletcher residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Fletcher include Irish, German, Italian, and Scots-Irish.

 The most common language spoken in Fletcher is English.
-Other important languages spoken here include Tagalog and Vietnamese.
+Other important languages spoken here include Tagalog and Spanish.